 Pre-test and training of school staff: administrators and teachers

-Pre-testing of school administrators and teachers as part of a four-month longitudinal study, measuring their level of anxiety, job satisfaction and subjective well-being before Quiet Time/TM programme’s implementation.
+Pre-testing of school administrators and teachers as part of a four-month longitudinal study; measuring their level of anxiety, job satisfaction and subjective well-being before the implementation of the Quiet Time/TM programme.

 Training the teachers in the Quiet Time/TM programme.